 Student wages will be exempt from Social Security taxes if the following conditions are met:

 Enrollment will be checked prior to payroll checks being issued.
-If the enrollment criteria is not met, a total of 7.65% Social Security taxes will be withheld from all earnings for the pay period.
+If the enrollment criterion is not met, Social Security taxes will be withheld from all earnings for the pay period.

-Hours worked between semesters are exempt from Social Security taxes being withheld if the student was enrolled in the previous semester and is eligible for enrollment for the upcoming semester.
+Hours worked between semesters are exempt from Social Security taxes if the student was enrolled in the previous semester and is eligible for enrollment for the upcoming semester.